kadonnelly13/scamdefenders/content/_index.md

 3. Apply operating system patches and update to the latest version.
 Enable automatic updates where possible.
 If updates are not possible then it might be time to get a new device
 4. Update all of the installed apps to the latest versions
 5. Install and run [Malwarebytes Adware Cleaner](https://www.malwarebytes.com/adwcleaner) and [Malwarebytes](https://www.malwarebytes.com/mwb-download) to cleanup any potential malicious programs

+## Print Off Computer Emergency Sheet

+🟢 Low Difficulty Level

+In case of an emergency, it is good to have a physical sheet available to help guide someone through the next steps.
+This is also important to have important numbers and contact information physically printed for when a computer becomes unusable.
+Print off our emergency sheet as a starting point and go through the exercise of filling it out together.

+Print that sheet from [here](computer-emergency-sheet.html).

 # Recovering from an Online Scam